angrybacon/doomsday-wiki/markdown/articles/2020/01/01/echoes-of-the-past.md

 ---
 authors: d8dk32
----

-# Echoes of the Past - A Doomsday Deck for the Roaring Twenties
+title: Echoes of the Past - A Doomsday Deck for the Roaring Twenties
 ---

 2019 was a good year for Doomsday.
 Experimental Frenzy was integral to a massive